RoyRoden/CTScanVisualiser/README.md

 * Use the 3D Texture alone instead of the volume of particles (VFX Graph) for better performance.
 * "Out-of-the-box" the included 3D Texture shader won't allow "slicing" the volume.
 * Check the documentation about 3D Textures at https://docs.unity3d.com/Manual/class-Texture3D.html.

-When used in combination with the Unity Virtual Camera app, you can use a compatible iOS device to "slice" through the volume of particles by moving the device.

-* Unity Virtual Camera manual: https://docs.unity.cn/Packages/com.unity.live-capture@2.0/manual/virtual-camera.html